Rami Rahim Sells 5,555 Shares of Juniper Networks, Inc. (NYSE:JNPR) Stock

 - On Friday, May 6th, Rami Rahim sold 5,555 shares of Juniper Networks stock.
 The stock was sold at an average price of $32.01, for a total transaction of $177,815.55.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, June 22nd.
-Investors of record on Wednesday, June 1st will be paid a $0.21 dividend.
-This represents a $0.84 annualized dividend and a dividend yield of 2.94%.
-The ex-dividend date of this dividend is Tuesday, May 31st.
-Juniper Networks’s dividend payout ratio is currently 81.55%.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, June 22nd.
+Investors of record on Wednesday, June 1st will be given a dividend of $0.21 per share.
+This represents a $0.84 annualized dividend and a yield of 2.94%.
+The ex-dividend date is Tuesday, May 31st.
+Juniper Networks’s payout ratio is 81.55%.

+Institutional investors have recently made changes to their positions in the stock.
+CVA Family Office LLC boosted its position in Juniper Networks by 72.8% during the 1st quarter.
+CVA Family Office LLC now owns 700 shares of the network equipment provider’s stock worth $26,000 after acquiring an additional 295 shares during the period.
+Tradition Wealth Management LLC boosted its holdings in shares of Juniper Networks by 250.0% during the first quarter.
+Tradition Wealth Management LLC now owns 700 shares of the network equipment provider’s stock worth $26,000 after purchasing an additional 500 shares during the period.
+UMB Bank N A MO purchased a new position in Juniper Networks during the fourth quarter valued at approximately $26,000.
+Benjamin Edwards Inc. acquired a new position in Juniper Networks in the 4th quarter valued at approximately $30,000.
+Finally, Northwestern Mutual Wealth Management Co. lifted its position in Juniper Networks by 142.1% in the 4th quarter.
+Northwestern Mutual Wealth Management Co. now owns 879 shares of the network equipment provider’s stock worth $31,000 after buying an additional 516 shares in the last quarter.
+92.78% of the stock is owned by hedge funds and other institutional investors.

-A number of analysts recently issued reports on JNPR shares.
-Citigroup upgraded Juniper Networks from a “sell” rating to a “neutral” rating and raised their price target for the stock from $25.00 to $36.00 in a research report on Tuesday, April 12th.
-StockNews.com assumed coverage on shares of Juniper Networks in a report on Thursday, March 31st.
+Several brokerages have weighed in on JNPR.
+StockNews.com initiated coverage on Juniper Networks in a research note on Thursday, March 31st.
 They set a “buy” rating on the stock.
-Finally, Piper Sandler decreased their price objective on shares of Juniper Networks from $36.00 to $34.00 in a research note on Wednesday, April 27th.
-One analyst has rated the stock with a sell rating, two have issued a hold rating and nine have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has an average rating of “Buy” and a consensus price target of $36.57.
+Piper Sandler cut their price objective on shares of Juniper Networks from $36.00 to $34.00 in a research note on Wednesday, April 27th.
+Finally, Citigroup upgraded shares of Juniper Networks from a “sell” rating to a “neutral” rating and boosted their price target for the stock from $25.00 to $36.00 in a research report on Tuesday, April 12th.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and nine have issued a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus target price of $36.57.

-A number of hedge funds have recently added to or reduced their stakes in JNPR.
-Morgan Stanley increased its position in shares of Juniper Networks by 28.9% in the second quarter.
-Morgan Stanley now owns 2,176,905 shares of the network equipment provider’s stock valued at $59,538,000 after buying an additional 487,563 shares in the last quarter.
-Franklin Resources Inc. raised its position in Juniper Networks by 314.0% during the third quarter.
-Franklin Resources Inc. now owns 131,865 shares of the network equipment provider’s stock worth $3,628,000 after acquiring an additional 100,010 shares during the period.
-Royal Bank of Canada lifted its holdings in Juniper Networks by 275.1% during the third quarter.
-Royal Bank of Canada now owns 271,205 shares of the network equipment provider’s stock valued at $7,462,000 after purchasing an additional 198,909 shares in the last quarter.
-Alberta Investment Management Corp grew its position in shares of Juniper Networks by 0.7% in the third quarter.
-Alberta Investment Management Corp now owns 154,800 shares of the network equipment provider’s stock valued at $4,260,000 after purchasing an additional 1,100 shares during the period.
-Finally, Cubist Systematic Strategies LLC raised its holdings in shares of Juniper Networks by 6.9% during the third quarter.
-Cubist Systematic Strategies LLC now owns 45,927 shares of the network equipment provider’s stock valued at $1,264,000 after acquiring an additional 2,950 shares during the last quarter.
-Institutional investors own 92.78% of the company’s stock.

 Juniper Networks Company Profile (Get Rating)